 - Engineering 3-2College of Liberal Arts

-Willamette’s unique partnerships with Columbia University, University of Southern California and Washington University in St. Louis allow students to combine the best of a liberal arts education with focused coursework in engineering.
+Our unique partnerships with University of Southern California, Columbia University and Washington University in St. Louis will allow you to combine the best of a liberal arts education with focused coursework in engineering.

-At the end of a three-year residency at Willamette, students can transfer to one of the three partner schools and choose from a wide range of curricula including focuses in civil, structural, mechanical, electronic and environmental engineering.
+After three years of undergraduate studies at Willamette, you can transfer to one of our three partner schools and choose from a wide range of options, including civil, structural, mechanical, electrical and environmental engineering.
+Once you graduate, you’ll be ready to design solutions to complex problems and make a lasting contribution in an increasingly connected world.Program

 - EnglishProgram(s) Offered:College of Liberal Arts